openssl/openssl/test/README.ssltest.md

   matches server.
 * resume_server - this section configures the client to resume its session against a different server.
 This context is used whenever HandshakeMode is Resume.
-If the resume-server section is not present, then the configuration matches server.
+If the resume_server section is not present, then the configuration matches server.
+* resume_client - this section configures the client to resume its session with a different configuration.
+In practice this may occur when, for example, upgraded clients reuse sessions persisted on disk.
+This context is used whenever HandshakeMode is Resume.
+If the resume_client section is not present, then the configuration matches client.

 ### Default server and client configurations